···

 Have a Dialogue

-Let current and future you talk it out.
+Let current and future you talk it out on paper.

 Visualize First